City-Bureau/city-scrapers-template/docs/_docs/04-development.md

 ### Legistar

 Legistar is a software platform provided by Granicus that many governments use to hold their legislative information.
 If you run into a site using Legistar (typically you'll know because `legistar.com` will be in the URL), then you should use the `legistar` package to run the scraper and avoid unnecessary work.
-You can refer to spiders like `chi_parks` or `cook_board` to see examples of this approach.
+You can refer to spiders like `alle_county` or `pitt_city_council` to see examples of this approach.

 ### ASP.NET Sites